A Stability Principle for Learning under Non-Stationarity: A General Theory of Learning under Non-Stationarity

 We proceed to analyze \Cref{alg-online} by approximating the sequence $\{ F_{n} \}_{n=1}^N$ with approximately stationary pieces.
-We first define a concept of quasi-stationarity through our notion of functional closeness, and then introduce a segmentation assumption that generalizes beyond Assumptions \ref{assumption-segmentation-strong-cvx} and \ref{assumption-segmentation-Lip} in \Cref{sec-theory}.
+We first define a concept of quasi-stationarity through our notion of function closeness, and then introduce a general definition of segmentation.

 \begin{definition}[Quasi-stationarity] Let $n \in \ZZ_+$, $\varepsilon \geq 0$ and $\delta \geq 0$.
 A sequence of functions $\{ g_i \}_{i=1}^n$ is said to be \textbf{$(\varepsilon, \delta)$-quasi-stationary} if for all $i,j \in [n]$, $g_i$ and $g_j$ are $(\varepsilon , \delta )$-close. \end{definition}